Japanese cruiser Takachiho: Subsequent career

 exchanged for eight or twelve 3 in guns except for the bow gun, the installation of mine rails on the upper deck and storage for over 200 mines on the middle and lower decks.
 The ship then became a training ship for the IJN's submarine school.
 Takachiho was redesignated as a second-class coastal defence ship on 28 August 1912, but likely continued as a training ship.

 After the Japanese declaration of World War I on the German Empire on 8 August 1914, Takachiho was ordered to load 120 mines and assigned to the Second Fleet.
-On 23 August the fleet sortied to begin the siege of German-owned Tsingtao and the minelayer escorted the troopships there.
+On 23 August the fleet sortied to begin the siege of German-owned Qingdao and the minelayer escorted the troopships there.
 The ship was struck by two torpedoes fired from the German torpedo boat S90 on the night of 17/18 October with 120 mines aboard.
 The detonation of the torpedo warheads triggered a sympathetic explosion of Takachiho's mines and sank her with the loss of 264 crewmen.
 There were only three survivors of the disaster.
 She was struck from the navy list on 29 October 1914.